 You should receive confirmation from HMRC within three days.

-In other words, activation won’t be automatic.
+Therefore, activation won’t be automatic.
 Speak to your software vendor if you’re unsure of what’s required.

 Can my accountant register for MTD for VAT for me?

-Yes!
+Yes.
 Just ask them to do so on your behalf.

 But bear in mind that this doesn’t mean you can ignore MTD for VAT’s requirements.